 This isn't just an environmental issue, either: despite our massive surplus of food, an estimated 8.4 million people in the UK alone struggle to get enough to eat.

 The problem is obvious; what's less clear is how we solve it.
 Like a lot of people, I've always been squeamish about out-of-date food and leftovers.
-I'd struggle to get on board with that tomato-tinged container you microwave every afternoon in the office kitchen, even though – ultimately, despite how violently it makes me retch – I know it's what I really should be doing.
+I'd struggle to get on board with that tomato-tinged Tupperware you microwave every afternoon in the office kitchen, even though – ultimately, despite how violently it makes me retch – I know it's what I really should be doing.